-Introduction to this Emerging Minds funded research project led by Dr Emily Stapley, University College London & Dr Daniel Hayes, Anna Freud Centre.
+Introduction to this Emerging Minds funded research project led by Dr Emily Stapley & Dr Daniel Hayes, both from University College London & Anna Freud Centre.

 Social prescribing relieves pressure on NHS services by helping patients ﬁnd community activities to improve their health/wellbeing.
 To date, it has mainly targeted adult populations where it has shown improvements in mental health.

 However, a recent review focusing on young people identified a lack of studies and highlighted that to move the field forward research should identify:

 What young people think are the best referral routes for social prescribing, and

 Current barriers to social prescribing with young people.

 Interviews and focus groups will be underpinned by the Behaviour Change Wheel, which will allow for the research team to make theoretically informed recommendations to improve services.
 It is hoped this will lead to increased accessibility of social prescribing for young people and positively impact on their mental health.

 Following the project, the two leads shared the key messages behind the research findings.

 Social prescribing for children and young people (CYP) is still in its infancy, with pockets of practice occurring across the UK.
 Whilst it is being gradually adopted within CYP settings, a number of barriers and enablers have been identified.
 These should be carefully considered by commissioners, clinicians, CYP service providers and Link Workers/Social Prescribers.
 Key messages include: